William Stroudley: Locomotive classes

 Stroudley's first passenger locomotive design at Brighton was the two locomotives of the "Belgravia class", 2-4-0 in 1872.
 They were very similar to two 2-4-0 locomotives constructed at Cowlairs for the Edinburgh and Glasgow Railway in the early 1860s when he was the works manager.
 They contained many features of his later designs.

 In the same year he introduced the first of three important tank engine classes, which were ultimately produced in large numbers.
 The diminutive LB&SCR A1 Class (Terrier) 0-6-0 tanks were introduced in 1872 and a number were still in active use in the 1960s; several have been preserved.
-The D1 class 0-4-2T were used for London suburban services of the LBSCR from 1873 until electrification, and some survivors lasted until the early 1950's.
+The D1 class 0-4-2T were used for London suburban services of the LBSCR from 1873 until electrification, and some survivors lasted until the early 1950s.
 The last survivor of the E1 class freight 0-6-0T was withdrawn in 1962, while a previously withdrawn example now preserved.

 In 1874, Stroudley also designed the G class of powerful 2-2-2 'singles', the last of which survived until 1914.
 Less successful were his 0-6-0 C and C1 freight classes of 1871 and 1882 respectively, both of which were underpowered.

 Stroudley is best remembered for his 0-4-2 passenger classes.
 The first of these was a tender engine version of the D1 class, the D2 or "Lyons" class, introduced in 1876 and which proved to be very successful.
 A larger version for express passenger work, the "Richmond class", was introduced in 1877.
 However it is the enlarged B1 class ("Gladstone class") express engines of 1882 for which he is best remembered, the last of which survived until 1933.
 The first member of this class is preserved at the National Railway Museum in York.